praekelt/seed-auth-api/docs/http_api.rst

 A user automatically has read/write permissions for themselves, without being in a team that grants those permissions.

-admin
-    Full create/read/write permissions.
-org:create
-    Can create new organizations.
+All users have read permissions for all other users, and organizations.

+All members of an organization have read access to that organization's teams.

 org:admin
-    Can create/read/write users and teams, and can add users to the organization that they are an admin for.
+    Can create/read/write/delete users, and teams that are part of the organization, and can add users to the organization that they are an admin for.
 Can read/write the organization that they are admin for. org:write
-    Can modify an organization's details, including adding existing users and teams to the organization. org:read
+    Can modify an organization's details, including adding existing users and teams to the organization. team:write
-    Can view an organization's details. team:create
-    Can create new teams.
-team:admin
-    Can read/write the specific team.
-Can create and add users to the team that they are admin for. team:write
     Can modify the team they have permission for, including adding or removing permissions, and adding existing users to the team. team:read
-    Can view the group they have permission for. user:create
+    Can view the team they have permission for. user:create
     Can create new users.
-user:write
-    Can modify the user they have the permission for. user:read
-    Can read the user data they have the permission for.

 .. _tokens: